+Planning Unit

-Planning Unit Number Planning Unit Name Total Area (acres) Model Area (acres)
+Number Planning Unit Name Total Area (acres) Model Area (acres)

 not modeled

-measured time-series used
+measured time-series data

-7A Palatlakaha River Planning Unit 142,435 instead of simulation results
+7A Palatlakaha River Planning Unit 142,435 used instead of simulation

 7B Lake Apopka Planning Unit 117,318 84,025

 7C Lake Harris Planning Unit 152,721 101,799

 7D Lake Griffin Planning Unit 118,217 70,410

 The Upper Ocklawaha River is primarily located within the Central Lakes Subdivision of the Central Lake District Physiographic Province (Brooks 1982).
 The Central Lakes Subdivision is a large lowland area between the Mount Dora Ridge to the east and the Ocala Uplift District to the west.
 In many areas, the valley floor intersects the potentiometric surface of the Floridan aquifer, which results in large spring discharges and spring-fed lakes.
 As a result, surface waters receive a considerable portion of their total water budget from groundwater (Canfield 1981).
-Furthermore, there are more than hundreds of small lakes scattered throughout LAUORB that are generally isolated and landlocked and do not contribute direct runoffs to basin's receiving water bodies, or, only during periods of extreme runoff events.
-These areas are marked as noncontributing areas and are removed from each basin to prevent over estimating runoff in the HSPF model (grey areas in Figure 2).
-Hence, the model areas are significantly smaller than the total basin areas (Table 1).
+Furthermore, there are more than hundreds of small lakes scattered throughout LAUORB that are generally isolated and landlocked and either do not contribute direct runoffs to the interconnected lakes of the LAUROB basin's receiving water bodies, or drain to these lakes - only during periods of extreme runoff-events.
+These areas are marked as non-July 16, 2015 Pag